| || |

 Loads containing trash, concrete, piping, dirt, or other non-green waste material

-Limbs larger than six inches diameter and/or eight feet long
+Limbs larger than eight inches diameter and/or eight feet long

 Examples of unacceptable green waste rejected at the landfill.